valeIT/valeIT.github.io/_posts/2019-12-05-star-wars-jedi-fallen-order-first-impression.md

 - Confusing maps

 That's not necessarely a downside, only a personal preference.
 A lot of people will love them.
-And I'm sure that will time they will start making more sense.
+And I'm sure that with time they will start making more sense.

 There is also a map screen which helps, but often the maps are on multiple vertical levels adding to the confusion and making the visual map not really super useful in the beginning.